 THE FIRST SEARCH OF THE ARMOURY

 In 1971, Soviet Premier Kosygin visited Vancouver.
 I was already using the Fan Room (above what was later named the Anderson Room and below the attic) to organize items that I had found. to start a museum.
 A B.C.
 Telephone technician had to string some wires through the attic for extra security lines regarding the visit I believe.
 As he poked his head through the attic ceiling hatch, and shone his flashlight around, two glowing cougar eyes greeted him!
-After that I went up into the attic many times and emptied out the machine guns, 1918 Schmeisser MP-18 I SMG, Snider Enfield rifles, Mauser Gew98 rifle, Snider Cadet Carbines, framed pictures, stacks of WWII cardboard pith helmets, and a painting showing Smokey Smith winning the Victoria Cross etc.
+After that, my volunteers and I went up into the attic many times and emptied out the machine guns, 1918 Schmeisser MP-18 I SMG, Snider Enfield rifles, Mauser Gew98 rifle, Snider Cadet Carbines, framed pictures, stacks of WWII cardboard flimsy pith helmets, a painting showing Smokey Smith winning the Victoria Cross etc.

 One of the most interesting items I found was the following.
 “Pennant flag, Hammer and Sickle.
 Russian 1917 (Does not have the five pointed star which signified the 5 continents the Bolsheviks [Communists] planned to conquer.
 The star [was] added in 1918 so that dates this flag before that date.
 Captured by Canadians at Orosozeros in Russia, near Murmansk c.
 1919 Probably the ONLY Soviet flag captured in battle by Canadians therefore nationally significant.”
 As a result, the museum traded to the Canadian War Museum.